Noise Forecast

 Expected Loudness Level: High

-Reason for Loudness: Raw, distorted sound, heavy guitar jams, and high energy, common in garage rock shows.
+Reason for Loudness: Raw, distorted sound, heavy guitar jams, and high energy, typical of garage rock.
+Known for loud, powerful shows with substantial volume that fills the venue.

 • Sat, May 31: Louis C.K.